braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/traditional/customize/video.md

 To support iOS devices, you must include the `playsinline` attribute since full screen playback is not supported at this time.

 - iOS does not support auto-play by default.
 To update this default option, you can modify the [`ABKInAppMessageHTMLViewController`](https://github.com/Appboy/appboy-ios-sdk/blob/master/AppboyUI/ABKInAppMessage/ViewControllers/ABKInAppMessageHTMLViewController.m)
-- To support iOS devices, you must include the `playsinline` attribute since full screen playback is not supported at this time.
+- You must include the `playsinline` attribute since full screen playback is not supported at this time.

 [9]: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video